-The MS-DOS version offers some nice visuals taken from the original (Amiga) version, but overall look inferior to the Amiga and similar in quality to the ST version.
-Graphics consists of some nice visuals on both pseudo-3D and pure 2D levels, along with nicely designed sprites.
-Overall the game features nice touches like resolving moons and multi-level scrolling but also a number of different switching screen resolutions (high res for the title screens, low for the pseudo 3D levels for ultra fast bits and standard the 2d horizontal levels), but again there are a few really pleasant touches missing from the original (i.e. check the Amiga version details at the skies which are full of color-shadings, clouds etc)!
+The MS-DOS version offers some nice visuals taken from the original (Amiga) version but similar in quality to the ST version.
+The graphics consist of some nice effects on both pseudo-3D and 2D levels, along with well designed sprites.
+Overall the game features nice touches like resolving moons and multi-level scrolling but also a number of different switching screen resolutions (high res for the title screens, low for the pseudo 3D levels for ultra fast bits and standard the 2D horizontal levels), but again there are a few really cool touches missing from the original (i.e. check the Amiga's details at the skies that are full of color-shadings, clouds etc)!

 The sound on the PC (DOS) version is nice, including all the original tunes and sound effects, but again not of the same quality since only Ad-Lib sound hardware is supported.